Sequencing Technologies

 • Ideal to perform larger studies and more data-intensive projects

-• Produces up to 16 Tb data in 48 hours per dual flow cell run
+• Produces up to 16 Tb of data in 48 hours per dual flow cell run

 Find a performance comparison of our NovaSeq™ devices here.